-Some pupils may require additional support to meet school's behaviour expectations and this support will be given consistently and predictably, applied fairly and only where necessary.
+These are taught through the two strands of the trust behaviour curriculum: 'the fundamentals of learning' and 'human connection'.
+It is recognised that some pupils may require additional support to meet school's behaviour expectations and this support will be given consistently and predictably, applied fairly and only where necessary.

-The school behaviour guidance / curriculum
+The school behaviour guidance and Initio Behaviour Curriculum